nashsth/HelloWorld_Makefiles/README.md

 # HelloWorld_Makefiles

 This is my attempt at understanding how to automate the build process using Makefiles and GNU Make.
-Scroll down to the TL;DR section to know the key differences in the Makefiles found in each directory.
+Scroll down to the "TL;DR: Makefile Descriptions" section to know the key differences in the Makefiles found in each directory.

+# Context

 When working with IDEs like Visual Studio or Keil or IAR Embedded Workbench, it is easy to write and deploy code.
 With one click of a button, your code is compiled and ready to be executed.
 However, these IDEs tend to hide certain details of the compilation process.
 To have a deeper idea of what goes on "behind the scenes" of IDEs, it is helpful to try to compile code by invoking the compiler from the command line.